 over medium-high heat.
 Season the pork with salt and pepper.
 Once the oil has heated, add the floured pork to the pan and allow to cook until browned, 1 to 2 minutes.
 Reduce the heat, flip, add some thyme and parsley, and repeat the process on the second side until finished cooking, 2 to 3 minutes.
 Once cooked, remove from the pan and keep warm.
 Repeat the process until all the pork is cooked.

 For the asparagus: Bring a pot of water to a boil and add salt.
-Trim the woody bottoms of the asparagus
+Trim the woody bottoms of the asparagus and peel

 the stalks.
 Blanch

 in the boiling water until bright green, 2 to 3 minutes.
 Remove from the water and season with salt and pepper.

 Place asparagus in the center of a serving plate, arrange the pieces of cooked pork on top, and top with a 1/4-inch disk of sundried tomato butter.
 Garnish with parsley.
 Store the remaining butter wrapped in plastic in the refrigerator.